Kafka Connect FAQ¶

 No, it is not required, but it is recommended if you plan to use Avro for a data format.
 This is because it can help you with serialization and schema evolution as described here.

 How can I access Producer and Consumer JMX metrics from Connect workers?¶

 Add the following properties to the Connect worker config file.
 The

-ConfluentMetricsReporter metrics reporter will pull out producer and consumer JMX metrics from each worker JVM and write them into a Apache Kafka® topic (
+ConfluentMetricsReporter metrics reporter will pull out producer and consumer JMX metrics from each worker JVM and write them into an Apache Kafka® topic (

 metric.reporters=io.confluent.metrics.reporter.ConfluentMetricsReporter confluent.metrics.reporter.bootstrap.servers=metrics-kafka:9092 confluent.metrics.reporter.topic=_confluent-connect-metrics confluent.metrics.reporter.topic.replicas=1 confluent.metrics.reporter.whitelist=.* confluent.metrics.reporter.publish.ms=60000

 _confluent-connect-metrics can be consumed using the following command.

 kafka-console-consumer --topic _confluent-connect-metrics \ --bootstrap-server metrics-kafka:9092 \ --formatter io.confluent.metrics.reporter.ConfluentMetricsFormatter

 How can I use plain JSON data with Connect?¶

 When using plain JSON data with Connect, users will see the following kind of error message: